doribd/Http2GateWay/README.md

 [![GitHub stars](https://img.shields.io/github/stars/doribd/hgw.svg?style=plastic)](https://github.com/doribd/hgw/stargazers)
 [![GitHub license](https://img.shields.io/github/license/doribd/hgw.svg?style=plastic)](https://github.com/doribd/hgw/blob/master/LICENSE)

-Technology stack includes: spring-boot 2.1.0 M4, Netty, HTTP/2
+Technology stack includes: spring-boot 2.1.0 RC1, Netty, HTTP/2

 Spring-boot and netty documentation https://docs.spring.io/spring-boot/docs/2.1.0.M2/reference/html/howto-embedded-web-servers.html#howto-configure-http2-netty

-Code doesn't contain the certificate from security reasons.
+Code does not includes the certificate from security reasons.
 You will need to create it by yourself.
 In the properties there is a full description of how to create the certification.